 Rashida Aziz teaches in the Academic ESL Program in the Department of Education and Language Acquisition.
 Prior to becoming a full-time faculty member of the Academic ESL Program in September 1979, she was an adjunct teaching ESL and reading in the Academic ESL (The FESL), non-credit (DIP, SNIP, ENIP), and Adult Education programs for a few years.
 She teaches all ESL courses offered by the program, especially writing, to all levels.
 Since 1996, she has been actively involved in developing the joint syllabus and theme-based materials and projects in collaboration with Professor Gao for the ESL New Student House, in which she teaches two courses.
 Click here for detailed information about the ESL New Student House.
 She has served as coordinator of the ESL Program and is now coordinator of ESL097 courses.
 Her professional involvement ranges from attending conferences and making presentations at local CUNY-ESL Council, NYS TESOL Applied Linguistics and international TESOL levels.
 She has an MA in English literature from the Punjab University, Pakistan, and an MA in TESOL and an EdM in Reading and Learning Disabilities from Teachers College, Columbia University.
 She also did further graduate work at Teachers College.
 She holds New York State permanent certification in teaching and a New York City license for ESL.

-Dr. Habiba Boumlik is an Associate Professor in the Department of Education and Language Acquisition at LaGuardia.
+Dr. Habiba Boumlik is a Professor in the Department of Education and Language Acquisition at LaGuardia.
 She received her Ph.D. in Social and Cultural Anthropology from the University of Strasbourg, France.
 She also holds an M.A. in Arabic and Islamic Studies and a BA in French as a Foreign Language from the University of Besancon, France.
 Dr. Boumlik's academic background and teaching experience include Arabic, French language and francophone literature, and MENA (Middle East and North Africa) cinema.
 She is the founder and co-director of the New York Forum of Amazigh film ( www.nyfaf.com), an annual film festival showcasing shorts, documentaries and features celebrating the Amazigh (Berber) people.
 For a complete list of Dr. Boumlik's publications, refer to: https://hboumlik.wixsite.com/boumlik

 John Collins holds a Masters Degree in Deaf Education from Gallaudet University and a Bachelor's Degree in Biochemistry and Cell Biology from the University of California, San Diego.
 A 20 year veteran of the Lexington School for the Deaf, he taught a wide variety of deaf students.
 While at Gallaudet University, his teaching duties included teaching deaf undergraduates general biology and microbiology lab sections.
 He has been teaching American Sign Language at LaGuardia Community College since 2009 and currently serves as the Coordinator for the Deaf Studies Program.